SMARTlab-Purdue/PrefMMT/README.md

 # PrefMMT

-This repository contains the source code for our paper: **"PrefMMT: Modeling Human Preferences in Preference-based Reinforcement Learning with Multimodal Transformers"**.
+This repository contains the source code for our paper: **"PrefMMT: Modeling Human Preferences in Preference-based Reinforcement Learning with Multimodal Transformers"**, submitted to the 2025 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2025).
 For more information, visit our [project website](https://sites.google.com/view/prefmmt).

 ## Abstract